-A study of the development of theology in the history of ancient Israel and its major themes.
+Introduction to the critical study of methodology for doing Old Testament Theology and the development of theological concepts and major themes in Old Testament Literature.
 Prerequisite: REL 101 or 150.

 Intertestamental Literature

 History and literature of the period between the Old and New Testaments, including Apocrypha, Pseudepigrapha, and Dead Sea Scrolls.
 Prerequisite: REL 101 or 150.